asimsek/dijetScouting/README.md

 # Step #3

 > We created the root files from the datasets in step #1.
-> In step #2, our goal is to pass these root files through certain selection criteria and apply the necessary JECs.
+> In step #3, our goal is to apply certain selection criteria to these root files and apply the necessary JECs.

 ## Condor Instructions (Reduced NTuple)